Should You Leave Your Attic Door Open in Winter? The Surprising Truth Revealed

 Impact on Home Temperature Regulation

 Leaving the attic door open in winter significantly affects your home’s temperature regulation and energy efficiency.
 This practice disrupts the carefully designed thermal envelope of your house, leading to several issues that impact both comfort and costs.
+Poor attic management can cause attic temperatures to deviate significantly from outside temperatures, making it harder to maintain a comfortable indoor environment.

 Increased Energy Costs